EighteenZi/rocksdb_wiki/PlainTable-Format.md

 If Flag=0, it means there is only one prefix for the bucket and there are not many keys for the prefix, so the offset field points to the file offset of the prefix.
 We just need to do linear search from there.

 If Flag=1, a binary search is needed for this bucket.
 The binary search indexes can be retrieved from the offset field.
-After the binary search, identify the index that is equal or larger than the look-up key.
-Say Mth.
-Both of (M-1)th (if exists) and Mth can contain the prefix of the look-up key.
-Determine which one we should start the linear search with, by comparing their prefixes.
-[TODO: rephrase the above]
+After the binary search, do the linear search from the offset found by the binary search.

 #### Building the Index